AVSystem/Anjay/README.md

     - Microsoft Windows (preliminary support, see [README.Windows.md](README.Windows.md) for details)
     - any embedded platform (e.g. FreeRTOS, ThreadX) with lwIP networking stack
     - porting is possible for any other platform that has ISO C99 compiler available, see [Porting guide for non-POSIX platforms](https://avsystem.github.io/Anjay-doc/PortingGuideForNonPOSIXPlatforms.html) for details
-        - preimplemented integration layer for Arm Mbed OS is available commercially
+        - preimplemented [integration layer for Arm Mbed OS](https://github.com/AVSystem/Anjay-mbedos) and an [example client based on it](https://github.com/AVSystem/Anjay-mbedos-client) are available

 - CoAP data formats:
     - TLV